What is a disorganized attachment style?

 Disorganized attachment, also known as fearful-avoidant, is the rarest of all styles, as only around 5% of the population attaches this way.
 This insecure attachment style mixes anxious and avoidant attachments with unique traits.

-Where an anxious attachment style tends to stay anxious and desperately pull closer to people to gain love, and an avoidant attachment style tends to pull away to self-preserve their emotions and safety, disorganized attachment can go back and forth between these two polar opposites points.
+Where an anxious attachment style tends to stay anxious and desperately pull closer to people to gain love, and an avoidant attachment style tends to pull away to self-preserve their emotions and safety, disorganized attachment can go back and forth between these two polar opposite points.

-How is a Disorganized Attachment Style created?
+How is a disorganized attachment style created?

-A hallmark of disorganized attachment in childhood is the presence of contradictory behaviors in the child.
-For example, a child with disorganized attachment may approach their caregiver for comfort but then quickly withdraw or turn away from them, as if realizing that the source of comfort is also the source of fear.
+For example, a child with disorganized attachment may approach their caregiver for comfort, then quickly withdraw or turn away from them, as if realizing that the source of comfort is also the source of fear.
 This ambivalence is characteristic of disorganized attachment and serves as a defense mechanism to cope with the caregiver’s unpredictable behavior.

-It is important to note that children who develop a disorganized style can still form healthy attachments later in life through intervention and support.
-Understanding childhood trauma’s impact on attachment patterns is crucial in helping individuals overcome these challenges and develop a secure attachment style.
-With proper guidance and support, individuals with disorganized attachment can learn to trust and form healthy relationships, despite their challenging early experiences.
+Understanding your childhood trauma’s impact on attachment patterns is crucial in helping you overcome these challenges and develop a secure attachment style.
+With proper guidance and support, you can learn to trust and form healthy relationships, despite your challenging early experiences.

-Signs of a Disorganized Attachment Style
+Signs of a disorganized attachment style

 - an inability to be comforted